yafp/ttth/README.md

 Using a .plist file in  ```~/Library/LaunchAgents/``` to create a Launch Agent
 #### Windows
 Using a registry entry in ```\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run```

+## known-issues
+### general
+#### Function: Hide
+Hide should hide the current window.
+It is re-accessable afterwards via the Tray icon, but most likely not by any other method.
+(ALT-TAB) to unhide it won't work so far.
+### macOS
+#### Function Toggle Fullscreen
+F11 should toggle the fullscreen-mode, but macOS seems to use F11 system-wide for "Show Desktop".
+As a result toggle fullscreen-mode on macOS only works by manually selecting it via the menu.

 ## contributing